percona/k8spxc-docs/docs/scaling.md

 There are multiple components that Operator deploys and manages: Percona XtraDB Cluster (PXC), HAProxy or ProxySQL, etc. To add or reduce CPU or Memory you need to edit corresponding sections in the Custom Resource.
-We follow the structure for `requests` and `limits` that Kubernetes [provides](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
+We follow the structure for `requests` and `limits` that Kubernetes [provides :octicons-link-external-16:](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

 To add more resources to your MySQL nodes in PXC edit the following section in the Custom Resource: